+and 104 females).
+26 specimens had left cheliped as the major one (12 males and 14 females), whilst only in one case the laterality was indistinct.
 Population changes.
 Specimen abundances varied during the year.
 Crabs were more frequently observed from April to October, while from October to second part of April the crabs were rare or nearly absent.
 During the colder period (October-April) an increased number of crabs in the seagrass beds was not observed (STEVCIC, in press), and there was also no indication of their migration into the deeper sublittoral.
 The crabs were, however, observed to enter the holes in the substrate or galleries (burrowed by themselves or by thalassinids?), and, moreover, digging into the substrate.
 Size.
 Carapace width in males varied from 7,9-48,7 mm, and in females from 11,2-42,8 mm.
-The Rovinj area shore crabs are relatively smaller in comparison with other Adriatic areas eg, Venice Lagoon, or mouth of Krka River in Dalmatia (unpublished data).

-Habitat.
-The shore crab prefers a soft sedimentary substrate (FORSTNER, 1967), almost

 The Rovinj area shore crabs are relatively smaller in comparison with other Adriatic areas e.g. Venice Lagoon, or mouth of Krka River in Dalmatia (unpublished data).
 Habitat.
-The shore crab prefers a soft sedimentary substrate (FCRSTNER, 1967), almost muddy bottom and seagrass beds, in particular where the water is more or less brackish.
+The shore crab prefers a soft sedimentary substrate (FORSTNER, 1967), almost muddy bottom and seagrass beds, in particular where the water is more or less brackish.
 It occurs as in the intertidal zone, usually under the boulders, as in the shallow sublittoral waters.
 It is observed, quite unexpectedly, that greater specimens, when emerged during low tide, are nearer to low tide mark, whereas the smaller ones are nearer to the upper tide mark.
 Reproductive cycle.
 Since the crabs are relative rare, usually concentrated in some limited areas, it was impossible to follow their reproductive cycle in its entirety.
 The ovigerous females were rarely recorded during February, March and September.
 The copulation occurred in April, when the couples of male and female were observed.
 From April to May the specimens were often gathered in groups.
 Molting period.
 The specimens with soft integument i.e. immediately after molting were observed relatively often, but usually only one specimens per sample.
-Only on 21 April 1977 were found 11 moulted (out of 30) specimens, and on 17 August 1977 were found 4 (out of 34) specimens.
+Only on 21 April 1977 were found 1 specimens

-specimens